EHDEN/ETL-UK-Biobank/docs/baseline_to_stem_table.md

     3. Look up date_field_id by `field_id`.
 Create the column name, using the extracted `instance` and array '0'. (e.g. `53-1.0`, if the date_field_id is '53' and the instance is '1')
     4. Map record to stem table according to below overview.

+The records in the stem table are subsequently mapped to

 Notes:
  - The field is considered numeric if it has no value mappings
  - For numeric fields, -1 and -3 are filtered out.